-2.5 WATERING
+2.4 WATERING

-The Government will furnish the Contractor upon request with an adequate source and supply A. of water at no charge.
+A. The Government will furnish the Contractor upon request with an adequate source and supply of water at no charge.
 However, if the Government's water supply is not available or not functioning, the Contractor will be held responsible to furnish adequate supplies at his own cost.
 All injured or damaged plant material due to the lack of water, or the use of too much water, to be the Contractor's responsibility to correct.
 Water to be free from impurities injurious to vegetation.
 Contractor to supply their own hoses and sprinklers.

-2.6 ANTI-DESICCANT
+2.5 ANTI-DESICCANT

-A. Anti-desiccant: "Wilt-Pruf", available from Nursery Specialty Products, Inc., New York, NY, or approved equal, delivered in the manufacturer's container and used according to the manufacturer's instructions and per Contracting Officer's approval with the following salient characteristics: Provide a natural product for the purpose of preventing desiccation to plant material drived from the resin of the pine tree which is called a polyterpene polymer or more specifically a beta-pinene polymer which is a film forming short chain of polymer component.
+A. Anti-desiccant: Provide a natural product for the purpose of preventing desiccation to plant material drived from the resin of the pine tree which is called a polyterpene polymer or more specifically a beta-pinene polymer which is a film forming short chain of polymer component.

 Anti-desicant to contain two sub-units in the polymer for a molecular weight of 275.
-Antidesiccant to be non-toxic and suitable for food crops.
+Anti-desicant to be non-toxic and suitable for food crops.
+Basis of design: